pmsun-bruce/Newq/README.md

 [![Build Status][travis-image]][travis-url]
 [![NuGet Version][nuget-image]][nuget-url]

-A New query builder for CSharp.
+A new query builder for CSharp.

 ## Usage